edoardomazzon/edoardomazzon/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working at @PalazzinaCreativa and studying for a Bachelor's Degree in Informatics at Ca' Foscari University of Venice.
+- 🔭 I’m currently working at @PalazzinaCreativa and studying for a Bachelor's Degree in Informatics at [Ca' Foscari University of Venice].

+[Ca' Foscari University of Venice]: https://www.unive.it